Ray Crawford (footballer): Club career

-International
+International career

 Crawford's international career was surprisingly brief, but had three caps with two different countries.
-He made his international debut with Malaya national football team in 1956.
-He played at left-wing for Malaya in their 4-2 win over Singapore on 1st April 1956 in the annual Sportsman's Trophy match.
-He was also named among the 17 players which travelled to represent Malaya in the Asian Cup qualifiers away in Cambodia and South Vietnam in April-May 1956, and not in the starting XI in either of the two qualifiers (Govindarajoo was the starting left-wing).
-After that, he played for England national football team against Northern Ireland on 22 November 1961 and played in their next fixture, versus Austria on 4 April 1962, where he opened the scoring in a 3–1 win.
+He made his international debut with Malaya national team in 1956.
+He played at left-wing for Malaya in their 4–2 win over Singapore on 1 April 1956 in the annual Sportsman's Trophy match.
+He was also named among the 17 players which travelled to represent Malaya in the Asian Cup qualifiers away in Cambodia and South Vietnam in April–May 1956, and not in the starting XI in either of the two qualifiers (Govindarajoo was the starting left-wing).
+After that, he played for England national team against Northern Ireland on 22 November 1961 and played in their next fixture, versus Austria on 4 April 1962, where he opened the scoring in a 3–1 win.

 He also played for the Football League representative team.